rand-projects/fisb-decode/docs/source/document.rst

 enclosure, the system has been rock solid.
 Such was not the case when running with SD cards.
 Speed is not the same as your desktop, but not annoyingly slow either.

+Note: Mongo version 5 (or later) is very restricted on the systems it runs.
+If you have trouble installing Mongo (usually indicated by non-helpful messages that are actually 'illegal instruction' errors), try installing a later Mongo 4 version like 4.4.8.

 Running 'fisb' and 'harvest' (with MongoDB) does not use very many resources.
 On a 4GB Pi, available memory is more than 3GB at all times and system run times are always under 5%.